Fixed-point-free involutions and Schur P-positivity: Preliminaries

-This definition makes it clear that $F_w = F_{w\gg N}$ for any $N \in \ZZ$, though does not tell us how to efficiently compute these symmetric functions.
-It is well-known that each $F_w$ is Schur positive; for a brief account of one way to compute the corresponding Schur expansion, see \cite[\S4.2]{HMP4}.
+Definition~\ref{F-def} makes it clear that $F_w = F_{w\gg N}$ for any $N \in \ZZ$, but does not tell us how to efficiently compute these symmetric functions.
+It is well-known result of Edelman and Greene \cite{EG} that each $F_w$ is Schur positive; for a brief account of one way to compute the corresponding Schur expansion, see \cite[\S4.2]{HMP4}.
+We require one other definition of $F_w$.